-The first symptom of bacterial leaf scorch of blueberry is marginal leaf scorching (Fig. 2).
+The first symptom of bacterial leaf scorch of blueberry is a marginal leaf scorching (Fig. 2).
 The scorched leaf area may be bordered by a darker band (Brannen et al., 2016).
 In the early stages of disease progression, symptoms may be localized, but over time symptoms can become uniformly distributed throughout the foliage.
-Newly developed shoots can be abnormally thin with a reduced number of flower buds.
-Leaf drop occurs and twigs and stems have a distinct 'skeletal' yellow appearance (Fig. 3).
-Following leaf drop the plant typically dies during the second year after symptoms are observed (Chang et al., 2009).